 It all starts with socking away just 28 cents during the first week of January.
 Almost anybody can do that, right?

-If you stick with this slow and steady approach, you’ll wind up with $667.95 by the end of 2018
+If you stick with this slow and steady approach, you’ll wind up with $667.95 by the end of the year.

-Remember the story of 70-year-old Otha Anders a few years ago?
-He was a man who cashed in all the pennies he’s saved for over 45 years and wound up with a small windfall.
+Remember the story of 70-year-old Otha Anders from a few years ago?
+He was a man who cashed in all the pennies he’s saved for over 45 years and wound up with a small fortune.

 Otha originally started saving pennies when he’d find them on the ground.
 Then he decided to save whatever other pennies he had around the house.
 This went on for decades.